elixirschool/elixirschool/lessons/specifics/guardian.md

   serializer: MyApp.GuardianSerializer
 ```

 This is the minimum set of information you need to provide Guardian with to operate.
-You shouldn't encode your secret key directly into your top level config.
-Instead each environment should have it's own key.
-I tend to use the Mix environment for secrets in dev and test.
-Staging and production however I use secrets generated with `mix phoenix.gen.secret`.
+You shouldn't encode your secret key directly into your top-level config.
+Instead, each environment should have its own key.
+It's common to use the Mix environment for secrets in dev and test.
+Staging and production, however, should use secrets generated with `mix phoenix.gen.secret`.

 `lib/my_app/guardian_serializer.ex`